Proudly Serving the Entire Great State of Colorado!

-Colorado was hit hard by a series of hailstorms in mid-June, with the most damaging one arriving early on June 18.
-Large hail, some as big as 4 inches across, slammed into towns like Milliken, Johnstown, Eaton, and Wellington.
-Many people woke up to shattered windshields, broken windows, and damaged roofs.
-Because the storm hit before sunrise, it caught a lot of folks by surprise.
-Photos shared online showed giant hailstones next to lighters and soda cans, giving a sense of just how serious it was.
-Flooded streets and scattered debris kept emergency crews busy across northern Colorado.
+Colorado was hammered by a series of hailstorms in early June, with the most severe arriving before dawn on June 17, 2025.
+Large hail, some up to 4 inches in diameter, pelted towns like Milliken, Johnstown, Eaton, and Wellington.
+Many residents woke up to shattered windshields, broken windows, and damaged roofs.
+The pre-dawn timing caught a lot of people by surprise.
+Photos shared online showed giant hailstones next to soda cans and lighters, making it clear how intense this storm really was.
+Flooded streets and scattered debris kept emergency crews busy all across northern Colorado.

 Why Hail Hits Colorado So Often